 With an exposed ceiling, especially one like ours that has many pipes, wires, nooks and crannies, it’s best to spray the paint to get a good even finish.
 I can’t even imagine how long it would have taken with a brush, but it only took about 2 hours with our trusty paint sprayer.

-We used Sherwin Williams Tricorn Black, and we called and ordered a 5 gallon bucket since it’s a large space.
+We used Sherwin Williams Tricorn Black, in a matte finish, and we called and ordered a 5 gallon bucket since it’s a large space.
 They did contactless pickup and just put it in our trunk for us—so easy!

 I only did one coat on this project, because we didn’t feel like anyone was going to be looking super closely to notice any drips, so I wasn’t afraid to go somewhat heavy on it.
 For any super noticeable drips, I kept a roller nearby and rolled them out before they dried.